 Consultation findings highlight a strong interest in expanding or improving existing facilities, with particular emphasis on the splash pad, given its popularity.
 The community also expressed a desire for additional shade, seating, and improved restroom facilities at parks like Civitan Playland.
 Additionally, a desire for more diverse and challenging play equipment that would be better suited for older children (e.g. bouldering wall) was expressed.
+A basketball court would also be suitable addition to this park to support it as a hub, and provide more options for youth and adults.
 These requests reflect a broader community priority to ensure that recreational spaces not only meet current needs but are also adaptable to future demands, especially as the Town continues to grow and evolve.

 - PO 18.
-Expand play equipment to include more diverse and challenging options to better cater to older children. - PO 19.
-Install additional shaded areas and seating to enhance visitor comfort and encourage longer stays. - PO 20.
-Upgrade and expand restroom facilities to accommodate the increasing number of visitors, particularly around the splash pad.
+Conduct a feasibility study for an outdoor rink at the Civic Centre. - PO 19.
+Expand playground to include more diverse and challenging options to better cater to all ages. - PO 20.
+Upgrade and expand restroom facilities and shaded areas to accommodate the increasing number of visitors, particularly around the splash pad.